Accommodation

 Great Walks accommodation includes the Mangatepopo Hut and its nearby campsite on the Tongariro Track and huts or campgrounds on the Whanganui River canoe trip (including the Whakahoro Bunkroom at its start).
 These are not covered by the DoC or TA Trail Pass or hut ticket system in the summer walking season.
 You need to book online for them.

-You also have to book online for Hamilton, Anne, Boyle Flat and Hope Kiwi huts in Canterbury, the Nelson Lakes huts, the two Northland serviced huts and Pahautea Hut (Mt Pirongia, Waikato).
+You also have to book online for Hamilton, Anne, Boyle Flat and Hope Kiwi huts in Canterbury, the Nelson Lakes huts, the two Northland serviced huts and Pāhautea Hut (Mt Pirongia, Waikato).
 Basic and standard huts are generally first-come, first served, so if you want to get a good bunk (or a bunk at all at popular times, like public holidays), it is best to arrive early.
-From the 2024/25 season the serviced huts will be bookable.

 In the South Island you could be staying in up to 32 huts.
 In the North Island there are at most eight huts.
 Is it better to buy the DoC pass, the TA Trail Pass, or use hut tickets?
 Definitely a pass if you plan to stay in 16 or more standard huts.
 But which pass?
 The cost probably works out much the same for the passes when you consider that the TA pass covers stand-alone campsites as well.
 Also, the TA Trust say that funds from their pass go towards trail development.
 So, I’d get this one.
-Unless, perhaps, you plan to do a lot of off-trail hiking over the same 12 month period, as the TA Trail Pass won’t cover huts beyond the trail.
+Unless, perhaps, you plan to do a lot of off-trail hiking over the same 12-month period, as the TA Trail Pass won’t cover huts beyond the trail.

 If there is a flat space, you can often camp outside a hut.
 You can use the water supply and toilet, but are expected to cook outside.
 It is free to camp outside basic and standard huts, and $10 for camping outside a serviced hut.
 Both passes cover this though.
 But the DoC hut pass doesn’t cover camping at camping-only sites, such as Lake Middleton in Canterbury and the campsites on the Queen Charlotte Track in Marlborough (but the TA Trail Pass covers all these).